This week we are exploring Los Angeles for cold, creamy perfection. We’ve compiled, for you our dear party guest, the Top 10 Ice Cream Shops in L.A.

 10. Peddler’s Creamery

-Go for the novelty, stay for the ice cream.
+Of all of the ice cream shops, this one has the biggest novelty factor.
 They have organic and vegan offerings, and all of the churners are powered by bicycles.
 Yeah, we know.
 Customers even have the opportunity hop on a bike and manually churn some ice cream themselves.
 We never opt for that, though, because we are lazy and only show for the frozen fat and sugar.

 Come back next Wednesday for the ice cream recipe you may have been waiting for since summer began.